stichmc/portfolio/README.md

-# Michael's Portfolio Website <!-- omit in toc -->
+# Michael Stich's Portfolio Website <!-- omit in toc -->

 Welcome to my portfolio website repository!
 This site serves as a showcase of my skills, projects, education, and work experiences.
 Whether you're a potential employer, collaborator, or just curious, I hope you find the information you're looking for.

 ## Technologies Used

 I built this website using React and Vite, for a modular, efficient, and visually appealing static single page website.
-HTML5 and Tailwind CSS were employed to structure content and provide styling, and JavaScript enhanced interactivity for a dynamic user experience.
-The decision to use React and Vite I believe reflects my commitment to modern development practices.

 ## Usage